- You must enroll in this course to access course content.

 She has a Bachelor of Science in Business and Administration from Drexel University Lebow College of Business and is a Certified Diversity Executive from the Institute for Diversity Certification.
 Erika is a mentor to young women, a regular volunteer in her faith, and a member of Alpha Kappa Alpha Sorority.

-Tammy joined the Event Leadership Institute in January 2021 as a freelance consultant executing on projects and initiatives, developing strategic partnerships, and building the business development function.
-In addition, she hosts and moderates panel discussions for the monthly webinars and has been engaged in developing new curricula and educational offerings for ELI.
+Tammy joined the Event Leadership Institute in January 2021 as a freelance consultant executing projects and initiatives, developing strategic partnerships, and building the business development function.
+She was elevated to Chief Strategy & Growth Officer in 2022, prior to ELI’s acquisition by PCMA in January 2023.
+In addition, she hosts and moderates panel discussions for monthly webinars and ELI Summits, speaks and facilitates workshops on change management, resilience, transitioning from the tactical into the strategic, and team leadership.